Electronic-Grade Metal-Organic Precursors

 TDMAZ, TEMAZ, TDMAH

-Poor — weak M–N bonds susceptible to homolysisExcellent — reacts with H₂O at low temperatures150–250 °C (narrow ceiling due to decomposition)Low-temperature ALD (<250 °C), OLED encapsulation, perovskite interfaces
+Poor — weak M–N bonds susceptible to homolysisExcellent — reacts with H₂O at low temperatures150–250 °C (narrow ceiling due to decomposition)Low-temperature ALD (<250 °C), OLED encapsulation, perovskite interfaces.
+Dominant for high-volume HfO₂/ZrO₂ production ALD at leading-edge fabs

 Amidinates & Guanidinates